Kumail Nanjiani

 Nanjiani has also voiced Prismo on the animated series Adventure Time and starred in the TNT series Franklin & Bash and the Adult Swim series Newsreaders.
 He also co-hosted the Comedy Central show The Meltdown with Jonah and Kumail, as well as playing various roles on the comedy series Portlandia.
-He also starred as Kingo in the Marvel Studios superhero film Eternals (2021), which is set in the Marvel Cinematic Universe (MCU), starred as street-level con artist Haja Estree in the Disney+ miniseries Obi-Wan Kenobi, and played celebrity scientist Vik in the television series The Boys Presents: Diabolical and The Boys.
-In 2022 he starred in the lead role of the Hulu miniseries Welcome to Chippendales.
+He also played Kingo in the Marvel Cinematic Universe (MCU) superhero film Eternals and What If...?
+Episode What If...
+Agatha Went to Hollywood?, con artist Haja Estree in the Disney+ miniseries Obi-Wan Kenobi and celebrity scientist Vik in the television series The Boys Presents: Diabolical and The Boys.
+In 2022, he starred in the lead role of the Hulu miniseries Welcome to Chippendales.
+In 2023, he was nominated for a Primetime Emmy Award in the Outstanding Lead Actor in a Limited or Anthology Series or Movie category for his work in Welcome to Chippendales.
+In 2025, he had a guest role in the second season of the crime mystery series Poker Face.

 Early life

-Nanjiani grew up in Karachi, the first of two sons of Shiite Muslim couple Shabana and Aijaz Nanjiani.
+Nanjiani grew up in Karachi, the first of two sons of a Sindhi Shia Muslim couple Shabana and Aijaz Nanjiani.
 The BBC radio presenter Shereen Nanjiani is his second cousin.
 During his childhood, he lived in Karachi and attended St. Michael's Convent School for his O-Levels and graduated from Karachi Grammar School to complete his A-Levels, where he was the class-fellow of Sharmeen Obaid Chinoy.
 At 18, he moved to the U.S. and enrolled at Grinnell College in Grinnell, Iowa, where he graduated in 2001 with a double major in computer science and philosophy.
 He then moved to Chicago and began performing stand-up comedy at open-mic events.